Why We Are Most Unhappy at 40-46 and What to Do About It

 Am I satisfied with my relationships?

-Usually, we brush these thoughts aside, but when the outside world is shaky, and especially when you are at a certain age ignoring them becomes impossible.
+Usually, we brush these thoughts aside in the everyday race of life, but when the outside world is shaky, and especially when you are at a certain age, they rise to the surface.

 The Midlife Paradox

-You’re between 40 to 45.
-Objectively successful and accomplished.
+You’re 40 to 45 and objectively successful and accomplished.
 But somehow you’re feeling completely drained, like you’ve run out of fuel and can’t go any further.
-Life starts to seem harsh and unforgiving – nasty, brutish, and short as philosopher Thomas Hobbes would put it (2).
+Life starts to seem harsh and unforgiving – “nasty, brutish, and short”, as philosopher Thomas Hobbes would put it (2).

-The unsettling realization might be catching up with you – all the things you’ve achieved, such as the career, the money, the status, the marriage, the parenthood aren’t going to make you happy forever.
-This thought might trigger a genuine sense of panic, making you wonder what will bring true fulfillment, if not all these things.
-Professor Kieran Setiya in his book calls this state “an uncomfortable blend of nostalgia, regret, claustrophobia, and fear.”
+The unsettling realization might be catching up with you: all the things you’ve achieved, such as the career, the money, the status, the marriage, the parenthood, aren’t going to make you happy forever.
+This thought might trigger a genuine sense of panic, making you wonder, if not all these things, then what will bring true fulfillment.
+Professor Kieran Setiya, in his book “Midlife: A Philosophical Guide”, calls this state “an uncomfortable blend of nostalgia, regret, claustrophobia, and fear.”
+(2)

-According to James Hollis, a Jungian analyst, our 40’s is when we go through something called the “Middle Passage.”
-(3) This is when the old ideas and beliefs that used to give our life meaning stop working, but we haven’t found anything new to replace them yet.
-Just calling it a “bad day”, “feeling down” or “being tired” might miss the point entirely, as the situation is much more existential.
-Which even has clear mathematical confirmation.
+According to James Hollis, a Jungian analyst, our 40s is when we go through something called the “Middle Passage” (3).
+That’s the time when the old ideas and beliefs that used to give our life meaning stop working, but we haven’t found anything new to replace them yet.
+Calling it a ‘bad day,’ ‘feeling down,’ or ‘being tired’ you might miss the point, as the situation is much more existential.
+And this experience is known to have a clear mathematical confirmation.

 What the Numbers Say: The U-Shaped Happiness Curve

 Economists David Blanchflower and Andrew Oswald (1) analyzed more than 500,000 surveys from 72 countries around the world – from the USA to Zimbabwe.
-Their conclusion was the following: when it comes to how happy people are with their lives, it follows a U-shaped pattern.
+Their conclusion: when it comes to how happy people are with their lives, it follows a U-shaped pattern.
 The lowest point, the bottom of this curve, occurs between the ages of 40 and 46.

 1. The Collapse of Future Illusions

 When we’re young, around 20, we tend to think that our lives will really begin at some point in the future.
 We make promises to ourselves: “Once I graduate, I’ll finally start living,” or “Once I get that promotion, my life will really take off.”
-Some of us even think that buying an apartment will be the key to happiness.
-But by the time we’re 45, reality sets in and we’ve either achieved these goals or we haven’t.
+Some of us even think that buying a house will be the key to happiness.
+But by the time we’re 45, reality sets in, and we’ve either achieved these goals or we haven’t.
 Either way, the excitement and anticipation begin to fade.

-You realize that the next step up the career ladder isn’t a magical solution, but just another rung.
-It’s no longer the gateway to a perfect life, but just a part of the journey.
+You realize that the next step up the career ladder isn’t a magical solution.
+It is just another rung – no longer the hopeful gateway to a perfect life, but just a part of the journey.

 As people get older, they start to understand their real strengths and weaknesses.
 Blanchflower and Oswald suggest that in mid-life, we compare our real life to the dreams we had when we were younger.
 The gap between what we wanted and what we actually got brings the biggest disappointment at this point.